 Donations enable those who need financial support to get the help they need.
-Over 80% of our clients (4 out of 5) pay subsidised rates.
+Over 80% of our clients (4 out of 5) pay subsidized rates.
 These include lower-income families, students, young working adults, and individuals in helping professions such as social workers and nurses under our Care to Care programme.
 Read about the clients we have helped here.

 To stay updated on our news and events, please subscribe to our monthly e-newsletter here.